asolache/Teamtowers/README.md

 Contributing

 Contributions are welcome!
-Alwais loofing for sales partners around the globe, usualy events agencies or DMC.
+Allwais looking for sales partners around the globe, usualy events agencies or DMC.

-License
+Contact

+sned email to asolache at mac dot com  datailen the group size, date , location and objectives and we'll send you a taylored proposal

 Feed
 sourcify-monitor@1.3.25